AIDELabAZ/LSMS-ISA_data_handbook/README.md

    ```sh
   https://github.com/jdavidm/lsms-isa_data_handbook or jdavidm/lsms-isa_data_handbook
    ```
-   After the github has located repository select the `clone repository` button.
+   After the github has located the repository select the `clone repository` button.

-3. Open the "project.do"

-  Once the repository has been cloned to your local, locate in the "lsms-isa_data_handbook" file in the local "git" folder the "project.do" and open "project.do" in stata.
+  Once the repository has been cloned to your local, locate the "lsms-isa_data_handbook" file in the local "git" folder and open the ***"project.do"*** in stata.

-4. Edit the "project.do"
+3. Edit the "project.do"

      The "project.do" creates a local file directory to store the raw datasets and the cleaned dataset and the "project.do" runs the code compile the guide.
 We have to do a bit of global path editing on "project.do" to work for your unique local computer username.
 The edits are specific to your computer and will allow the "project.do" file to use and create the paths on and for your local computer.